PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

 want to interact with the data inside the database.

-We also added `CONSTRAINT` statements to validate the objects passed to Postgress.
+We also added `CONSTRAINT` statements to validate the objects passed to Postgres.

 In the second query, we only need to pass in one value, an object with `author` and `quotes` properties.
 So in our inputs array (second argument to the second occurence `db.query`), we simply pass the `params` object.
-Postgress takes this object, converts it to JSON, and then stores it as the `jsonb` datatype.
+Postgres takes this object, converts it to JSON, and then stores it as the `jsonb` datatype.

 Now let's modify the `list` function to query the object data: